-On this day in 1944, German Gen. Erwin Rommel, nicknamed “the Desert Fox,” is given the option of facing a public trial for treason, as a co-conspirator in the plot to assassinate Adolf Hitler, or taking cyanide.
+On October 14, 1944, German Gen. Erwin Rommel, nicknamed “the Desert Fox,” is given the option of facing a public trial for treason, as a co-conspirator in the plot to assassinate Adolf Hitler, or taking cyanide.
 He chooses the latter.

 Rommel was born in 1891 in Wurttenberg, Germany, the son of a teacher.
 Although not descended from military men, the newly unified German empire made it fashionable to choose a military career, which young Rommel did, becoming an officer cadet.
 During World War I, he showed himself to be a natural leader with unnatural courage, fighting in France, Romania, and Italy.
 Following the war, he pursued a teaching career in German military academies, writing a textbook, Infantry Attacks, that was well regarded.

 At the outbreak of World War II, Rommel was given command of the troops that guarded Hitler’s headquarters, a disappointment for a man used to fighting on the front lines with the infantry.
 But in early 1940, he was given his chance to put to use his gifts, when he was given command of the 7th Panzer Division.
 Although a novice as far as mechanized forces were concerned, he soon mastered the advantages and proved his leadership abilities again in the German offensive against the French channel coast in May.